marcusva/docproc/README.md

 design is based on the functional steps to be taken to get useful output out of raw data and can be described as follows:

-1. consume input
+1. consume input content
-2. process output based on technical and functional requirements for the desired output
+2. process content based on technical and functional requirements for the desired output
 3. output the processed content as necessary

 ![Simple docproc processing layout](https://github.com/marcusva/docproc/blob/master/doc/images/docproc_simple.png "Simple docproc processing layout")